 *Please note that the registration page will offer you 5-6 tiers on the sliding scale.
 We recognize that financial stability is a relative spectrum and we ask that you pay the tier that is most reflective of where you feel you fit on our sliding scale.*

 There Are Three Ways to Pay

-You can pay by check / money order (our preference), by Paypal, or by credit card (choose Paypal when registering).
+You can pay by check / money order (our preference; it saves both of us money!).
+You can alternatively pay by Paypal, or by credit card (choose Paypal when registering).
 If you choose to pay offline (check or money order), please write down the amount owed, the address, and send your payment ASAP.
 Postmark your payment within one week – 7 days! – of registering in order to keep your registration.
 Contact us at firstname.lastname@example.org if you wish to deliver cash to Sonoma County.